ci4rail/docs/docs/_includes/content/io4edge/ttynvt/detailed-description.md

 ```
 **NOTE** pyserial with RFC2217 does not support the proprietary extension to set the COM port into half duplex mode.
 Therefore half-duplex mode is not supported.
 {: .notice--info}

+### Considerations when running with Handshaking enabled

+The COM port supports hardware (CTS/RTS) and software (XON/XOFF) handshaking for flow control.
+A receiver may stop the sender by de-asserting CTS or sending an XOFF character.

+However, be aware about the following behaviour:
+When the {{ page.product_name }} is the sender and the connected receiver forces the transmission to stop, the {{ page.product_name }} may hang until the transmission is re-enabled again by the receiver.
+Even if you stop the transmitting process, the firmware will not accept any new connection request until its transmit buffer gets empty.

+If you run into such a situation and the receiver will never re-enable the transmission (for example because you have selected hardware handshake but you haven't connected CTS), you must restart the {{ page.product_name }}, for example using the `io4edge-cli`.